One Day in Las Vegas: Detailed Itinerary with Top Sights (+Map & Tips)

 Early in the morning, the Strip is usually very quiet, so you can slowly drive past all the famous casinos and get a good idea of the layout of the city.

-Next, we recommend that you visit one or two of the most famous casinos.
-You can still come back to the Strip later in the evening as well.
-But the casinos are always open and many other places in Vegas are closed in the morning.
-Yes, it means a bit of backtracking, but it’s one of the best ways to make the most out of your day in Las Vegas if you are starting out early and many other places are still closed or too deserted to enjoy the authentic atmosphere.
+Next, we recommend visiting one or two of the most famous casinos.
+Even if you plan to return to the Strip later in the evening, this is a great way to fill your morning (the casinos are open 24/7, while many other attractions in Vegas don’t open until later in the day).
+Yes, it might mean a bit of backtracking later on, but if you’re starting early, this is one of the best ways to make the most out of your day in Las Vegas.

 Good to know: If you are driving by car, you could park at Caesars Self-Parking (indicated on our map).